 “People will think that gluten is the problem and that’s what’s causing their GI symptoms,” says dietitian and gut health expert Chloe McLeod.
 “However, in a lot of cases, it could be any of the FODMAPs.
 In particular, it’s most likely to be wheat.
 Wheat contains something called a wheat fructan which is a type of FODMAP.”

 Should I go on the low FODMAP diet?

 Following a low-FODMAP diet is not going to benefit you if you’re not intolerant.
 In fact, it’s not advisable to do so unless you really need to.

 “I wouldn’t recommend it,” McLeod says.
 “Many of the higher FODMAP foods contain prebiotics, which feed the healthy bacteria in our gut.

-“Even following a strict low FODMAP diet long-term for people with IBS tends to not be encouraged, because it’s an intolerance, not an allergy.
+“Even for people with IBS, following a strict low-FODMAP diet in the long-term is not recommended.
+That’s because it’s an intolerance, not an allergy.
 So, it’s not about avoiding FODMAPs long-term; it’s about working out when your individual tolerance level lies, so that you’re able to better manage your symptoms.”

 What should I do if I think I’m FODMAP-intolerant?